Skip to content

 Modules

-Currently this repository contains one module: Divide-and-Conquer QAOA for Max Cut.
+Currently this repository contains two modules: Quick Start to Quantum Computing with CUDA-Q and QAOA for Max Cut.
 More folders will be added as material becomes available.

 This material, which includes Jupyter notebooks and Python scripts, is organized into labs that build upon one another.
 The goal of the labs is to apply a divide-and-conquer QAOA algorithm to a large max cut problem using parallel computation.
 Lab 0 gives an overview of the learning material and an introduction to working with the Jupyter notebooks in Google CoLaboratory.
 Labs 1, 2, and 3 provide instructional material including solutions to exercises, while Lab 4 can serve as an open-ended assessment.